Mote's Elizabeth Moore International Center for Coral Reef Research & Restoration

 To learn more about research and education opportunities at Mote's Elizabeth Moore International Center for Coral Reef Research & Restoration, as well as the incredible and diverse science being conducted by Mote and its many partnering institutions from around the world, please contact Allison Delashmit, Florida Keys Community Relations Manager at firstname.lastname@example.org.

-To inquire about reservation availability for dormitory and research lab space, please contact Robert Etti, Administrative and Housing Manager at firstname.lastname@example.org or 305-745-2729.
+To inquire about reservation availability for dormitory and research lab space, please contact Robert Etti, Administrative and Housing Manager at email@example.com or 305-745-2729. *Please note that bench and lab space is not included in the price of accommodations.
+Please make sure to note your laboratory and space needs in your email request.